15 Toilet Paper Alternatives, Ranked from Best to Worst

 Ah, corn: America’s quintessential crop.
 It’s extremely versatile for cooking, but many don’t know it was one of the most common wiping materials during colonial times.
 You can get a good grip on a corn cob so you can clean all your crevices.
 And if we’re being honest, corn husks are softer than a lot of the paper products on the market right now.
 Bonus points for being biodegradable.

 If you want to get super primal with your anal cleansing habits, head to the woods and gather some leaves.
-Stick with stuff you’re familiar with, inspect for bugs, and double-check that you’re not grabbing poison ivy.
+Stick with stuff you’re familiar, inspect for bugs, and double check that you’re not grabbing poison ivy.

 If you can find it, one of the best TP alternatives out in the wild is mullein, a large, soft leaf known for its natural health benefits.

 15. Your Hand